jasonsbarr/computer-science-program/README.md

 ## Goal

-To learn and assimilate the materials one would get in a B.S.-level computer science education in 1 year using material available to the general public outside of a university setting.
+To learn and assimilate the materials one would get in a B.S.-level computer science education using material available to the general public outside of a university setting.

 I intend to retain the material for future personal and professional use, not just to cover it all in a short period of time.